Kerala Blasters FC: Support

 Kerala Blasters are known in the ISL for their fanatical supporters.
-Averaging over 55,000 fans a game, the Blasters had the highest average attendance in most of the seasons they have played and it fell to 37,500 in 2017 because safety regulations reduced the stadium's capacity to 41,000 as a part of 2017 FIFA U-17 World Cup where Kochi was a venue.
+During the early years, averaging over 55,000 fans a game, the Blasters had the highest average attendance in most of the seasons they have played.
+It fell to 37,500 in 2017 because safety regulations reduced the stadium's capacity to 41,000 as a part of 2017 FIFA U-17 World Cup where Kochi was a venue.
 According to former India international player Pappachen Pradeep, "In Kerala, the people support football tirelessly.
 It doesn't matter if the team wins or loses, they are always there in high numbers.
 I've played at places like Kolkata, where if the team loses two-three matches on the spin, the numbers in the stadium diminish.
 There is nothing like that in Kerala."
 However Kerala Blasters have seen reduction in the average attendance below 30,000 on two seasons.
 During 2018–19 season, the Blasters had an average attendance of 16,432 and it became 17,500 in 2019–20 season.